-Our study and evaluation disclosed the condition discussed in finding 1, involving the internal control structure of Metropolitan Sports Facilities Commission.
-We consider this condition to be a reportable condition under standards established by the American Institute of Certified Public Accountants.
+Our study and evaluation disclosed the conditions discussed in findings 1 and 2, involving the internal control structure of Metropolitan Sports Facilities Commission.
+We consider these conditions to be reportable conditions under standards established by the American Institute of Certified Public Accountants.
 Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control structure that, in our judgment, could adversely affect the entity's ability to record, process, summarize, and report financial data consistent with the assertions of management in financial statements.

-A material weakness is a reportable condition in which the design or operation of the specific internal control structure elements does not reduce to a relatively low level the risk that errors or irregularities in amounts that would be material in relation to the financial statements Senator John E. Brandl, Chairman Members of the Legislative Audit Commission Mr. Ronald Gornick, Chairman Members of the Metropolitan Sports Facilities Commission Mr. William Lester, Executive Director Page 3 being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
-We do not believe the reportable condition described in finding 1 is a material weakness.
+A material weakness is a reportable condition in which the design or operation of the specific internal control structure elements does not reduce to a relatively low level the risk that errors or irregularities in amounts that would be material in relation to the financial statements being audited may occur and not be detected within a timely period by employees in the normal course of performing their assigned functions.
+We believe the reportable conditions described in findings 1 and 2 are material weaknesses.